 Being a Jewish grandparent of an interfaith grandchild is a tricky business.
-Some members of our community see intermarriage as diminishing Judaism—even though intermarriage has been part of our people since biblical times—and some simply desire to keep our families together and pass our values and traditions on to our grandchildren.
-Those synagogues that have truly welcomed the intermarried find that they add enormously to our community life.
+Some members of our community see interfaith marriage as diminishing Judaism—even though interfaith marriage has been part of our people since biblical times—and some simply desire to keep our families together and pass our values and traditions on to our grandchildren.
+Those synagogues that have truly welcomed those in interfaith marriages find that they add enormously to our community life.

-On the other hand, if your children are intermarried and choose to bring their children up as Jews we must show our appreciation for the time and resources they give to the Jewish education of their children.
+On the other hand, if your children are in an interfaith marriage and choose to bring their children up as Jews we must show our appreciation for the time and resources they give to the Jewish education of their children.
 Too often, Jewish grandparents forget to thank their in-law children from other religions for the gifts they give the Jewish people.

 Whatever our children decide, if we are to have any influence on our grandchildren we must be respectful of their decisions.
 It helps if we don’t put interpretations on their behaviors that are not true.
 For example, assuming the child is rebelling by marrying “out” when, in fact, s/he has been exposed to many people and fell in love.
 It is also wise to realize the other grandparents, too, have traditions that they want to pass on.